FilterBotOwner/M3U8-M3U-Recorder-Bot-/README.md

 - Behavior: Browse loaded JSON channel lists and pick a channel to use in `/rec`.

 #### `/search <query>`
-- Usage: `/search disney`
+- 💡 **Usage:**
+• `/search "Disney"` (searches all lists)
+• `/search "Disney India" .l1` (searches list 1)
+• `/search "Disney SD" .l1 .l3` (searches lists 1 and 3)
-- Behavior: Search across all channel lists for channels matching the query.
+- Behavior: Searches across channel lists for channels matching the query based on the specified filters.

 #### `/verify`
 - Usage: `/verify`